Ursinus College: Student life

-While the first students enrolled at Ursinus were almost exclusively Pennsylvanians, today the school's 1,500 students come from 35 states and 12 countries.
+The school's 1,500 students come from 35 states and 12 countries.
 22% are students of color and 2% are international students.
 The school ranges from a 11:1 to a 10:1 student-to-faculty ratio.

 Greek life

-The Ursinus College Greek community consists 12 societies - 4 sororities, 5 fraternities, and 3 gender-inclusive societies.
+The Ursinus College Greek community consists 12 societies – 5 sororities, 4 fraternities, and 3 gender-inclusive societies.
 The Ursinus College Inter-Greek Council serves as the elected governing body of all social Greek organizations.